 What Injuries are Covered by the Workers’ Compensation Law?

 The law covers both mental and physical injuries from either accidents or occupational diseases.

 The event causing the injury must arise out of and be within the course and scope of the employee’s employment.
 The fault of the employer or employees does not affect the compensability of any injury.

-All reasonable and necessary medical care.
+All reasonable and necessary medical care is covered by your employer.
 There is no dollar limit on the medical that the employer and insurance company owe for the injuries or occupational disease.

 It is part of our job to stay on top of all changes so that we can protect your rights and win your case.
 If you are injured, you can always rely on the Jack Bailey Law Corporation– where we personally work your case and get results.